openvelora/.github/profile/README.md

 At Velora, we believe that technology should be beautiful, open, and truly free.
 <br>
 </details>
+-->

 ✍️ In a concise summary, we proudly present ourselves as:

-👨‍💻 We are Nymex Open Hub, a team of passionate computer science engineers, researchers and developers dedicated to open-source projects and pioneering advancements in computer engineering, software engineering, data engineering, AI, and cybersecurity.
-Our mission is to drive innovation and make a lasting impact on the world of technology.
+👨‍💻 Velora is a modern nonprofit project dedicated to developing open source software that empowers individuals and communities.
+With a focus on digital autonomy, education, and privacy, Velora creates tools that are simple, elegant, and free from corporate influence.

+The name "Velora" evokes both speed and value—representing our commitment to building lightweight, purposeful software that respects the user and serves the common good.
+From decentralized communication to learning platforms and community tech infrastructure, Velora bridges the gap between innovation and ethics.

+At Velora, we believe that technology should be beautiful, open, and truly free.

 If you're interested, you can also <a href="https://github.com/sponsors/nymexhub" target="_blank">sponsor us</a> 😄⚡️.
 If you want to connect, get in touch with the lead architect of the project, here: <a href="https://github.com/felipealfonsog" target="_blank">@felipealfonsog</a>.
 We're always expanding and growing 🐧!
 <!--
 <details>
   <summary>Philosophy of the Collective: The Essence of Exchange and Growth</summary>